sphinx-labs/sphinx/README.md

 # Sphinx: DevOps for Deployments

-Sphinx automates the smart contract deployment process by funding, executing, and verifying deployments on your behalf.
+Sphinx is a protocol and Foundry plugin that automates the smart contract deployment process.

-> Sphinx is not audited yet, so you should **always** check that your deployments were executed correctly.

 ## Key features:

 * **Gasless deployments**: You don't need to worry about securing a funded private key or getting native gas tokens on any chain.
-Instead, simply maintain a balance of USDC on a single chain to fund deployments across all chains.
+We'll handle the fees and bill you in fiat or USDC after your deployment is completed.

-* **One-Click Multichain Deployments**: Your project owners can approve deployments across up to 11 supported networks by signing a single meta transaction.
-Sphinx will execute the deployment on each chain in parallel.
+* **One-Click Multichain Deployments**: Approve deployments across 11 supported networks by signing a single meta transaction.
+Sphinx's backend will trustlessly execute the deployment on each network in parallel and then verify your smart contracts on Etherscan.

-* **Deployments in CI**: Initiating deployments from a CI process has obvious benefits such as reproducibility and consistency, but it hasn't been practical until now.
-With Sphinx, you can propose deployments from your CI process, then approve it in our UI (all gaslessly, of course).
-Sphinx's backend will execute the deployment on your behalf.
-If you'd rather not use a CI process, you can propose deployments from your local machine instead.
+* **Deployments in CI**: Initiating deployments from a CI process has obvious benefits, such as reproducibility and consistency, but it hasn't been practical until now.
+With Sphinx, you can propose deployments from your CI process and then approve them in our UI (all gaslessly, of course).
+If you'd rather not use a CI process, you can propose deployments from your local machine.

-* **Automatic Etherscan verification**
+- **Powered by Gnosis Safe**: The Sphinx protocol is a [Gnosis Safe Module](https://docs.safe.global/safe-smart-account/modules) designed for deployments.
+With the Sphinx Module, your Gnosis Safe owners can approve deployments across an arbitrary number of chains by signing a single meta transaction.

+- **Secure `CREATE3` Deployments**: You can use your multisig as your permissioned `CREATE3` deployer instead of relying on a single private key to get consistent contract addresses across networks.

+* **Compatible with Forge Scripts**: You can integrate Sphinx with minimal changes to your existing Forge scripts.

 * **Compatible with Forge Scripts**: You can integrate Sphinx with minimal changes to your existing Forge scripts.